Picking a white paint color should be easy - but it's not.

 Sherwin Williams Dover White Exterior

 On the exterior Dover White can look stunning as a trim or primary color especially when it's paired with dark accent colors and wood.
-Dover White is most commonly used on modern farmhouse style home exteriors.
+SW Dover White is most commonly used on modern farmhouse style home exteriors.

 Dover White Walls